-Junior doctors at the North West Area Health Service (NWAHS) are also well supported by the (PMCT).
+Junior doctors at the Tasmania Health Organisation North West (THO-NW) are also well supported by the PMCT.
 PMCT staff oversee the education, supervision and pastoral care of junior doctors during the PGY1-4 years of their training.
 They are also very keenly involved in supporting Internationally Trained Graduates in the workplace and in the completion of the AMC Clinical Exam.

 Authorised by the Director, Rural Clinical School